Reconstruction of cracks in Calder\'on's inverse conductivity problem using energy comparisons: Localised potentials with cracks

 Indeed, after using (i) and (ii) as they are stated, we can use (i) again for a $(\Sigma_0',\Sigma_\infty')$ collection of cracks with $\Sigma_0' = \Sigma_0$ and $\Sigma_\infty' = \emptyset$. \end{remark}

 The following result will be needed in the proof of Proposition \ref{prop:locpot}.
-For reasons of clarity we state it as a separate lemma with its own proof.\footnote{The additional regularity required of $\gamma_0$ in this lemma guarantees the validity of the well known (jump) relations for the (single and double) layer potentials.}
+For reasons of clarity we state it as a separate lemma with its own proof.
+The proof makes essential use of single and double layer potentials; for an in-depth analysis of these in the context of Lipschitz surfaces we refer to \cite{Verchota1984,McLean}.\footnote{The additional regularity required of $\gamma_0$ in this lemma guarantees the validity of the ``appropriately rescaled" jump relations for the (single and double) layer potentials, typically stated in terms of the fundamental solution for the Laplacian.}

 \begin{lemma} Let $\Sigma$ be a $(\Sigma_0,\Sigma_\infty)$ collection of cracks.
 Assume that $\gamma_0 \in C^2(\overline{\Omega})$ and is positive. \begin{enumerate}[\rm(i)] \item If $\Sigma_0\neq \emptyset$ then there exists $f\in L^2_\diamond(\Gamma)$ such that $u_{\emptyset,f}^{\Sigma_\infty} \neq u_{\Sigma_0,f}^{\Sigma_\infty}$. \item If $\Sigma_\infty\neq \emptyset$ then there exists $f\in L^2_\diamond(\Gamma)$ such that $u_{\Sigma_0,f}^{\emptyset} \neq u_{\Sigma_0,f}^{\Sigma_\infty}$. \end{enumerate} \end{lemma} \begin{proof} Proof of (i): It suffices to prove that there exists an $f\in L^2_\diamond(\Gamma)$ such that